 They will constantly be distracted by other dogs or people and may yap or growl at them in an attempt to show them their dominance.
 And, if you do manage to get them used to walking on the leash, they will probably stop every few seconds to smell or scent marks everything in their path.

-There are many ways to do this but it’s best to lay down the rules and get your leadership role sorted out in the home first.
+There are many ways to do this but it’s good to lay down the rules and get your leadership role sorted out in the home first.
 For starters, make sure your dog shows good manners when you feed him and don’t allow him to leap up on the sofa to sit next to you without an invitation first.
 Always have your dog walk through doorways or gates with you or after you, and don’t let him jump up on you or your visitors.

 You might not think that showing a Chihuahua you are its pack leader is important because they are so small, but don’t let size influence you.
 Like any other dog, they will only pay attention to you if they respect you, and you will only get that respect if they see you as being a strong and confident pack leader.